WeeSee/yii2-etcd/README.md

-Yii2-PdfLabel
+Yii2-etcd
 =============

-Yii2 Widget to print labels on PDF
+Yii2 extension to access Etcd service.

+Etcd is a key-value store for distributed systems.

 Installation
 ------------